kiteryan/Beetle-Juice-Bot/README.md

 # Beetle-Juice-Bot
-A Discord bot featuring Beetle Juice from the Howeard Stern Show!
+A Discord bot featuring Beetle Juice from the Howard Stern Show!

 # Invite link